 Let's assume that you made your food intolerance or allergy clear.
 Dinner arrives, and there's a mistake.
 Should you eat it anyway?
 No.

 It’s perfectly fine to politely send it back with instructions so that it can be safely corrected.
 Be kind and clear about the problem so that the staff works with you.
 Creating a scene won’t be helpful.
-While it’s frustrating to be the person waiting for dinner while everyone else is served, it’s more frustrating to get sick.
+While it’s frustrating to be the person waiting for dinner while everyone else is served, it’s more frustrating and risky to get sick.

 Findmeglutenfree.com - lists dining options by location.
 Check out chain restaurant menus, and read reviews by others.
 Cost: free.